 • Articles are freely available to both subscribers and the wider public with permitted reuse

-The publication fee for this journal is $3100, excluding taxes.
+The open access publication fee for this journal is USD 3100, excluding taxes.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop (http://webshop.elsevier.com/languageediting/) or visit our customer support site (http://support.elsevier.com) for more information.